 If you love tackling a good house project during the spring months, we have the perfect seasonal idea for you—indoor plants.

-Growing indoor plants is a popular interior design trend that has benefits that go far beyond design aesthetic.
+Growing indoor plants is a popular interior design trend that has benefits that go far beyond design aesthetics.
 Not only does indoor foliage add a pop of color or dynamic dimension to your living space, but research shows there are a plethora of health benefits to growing indoor plants as well.
-From purifying the air to helping you sleep, plants are not only pleasing to the eye, but great for your health.
+From purifying the air to helping you sleep, plants are not only pleasing to the eye but great for your health.

 3 Health Benefits of Indoor Plants

 Shockingly, indoor air is just as polluted as outdoor air.
 There are over hundreds of toxins lurking in the home, 90% of which are found in dust.
 Although it’s hard to trace where these toxins come from, studies suggest they are released from consumer products into the air and then settle in the dust.
 Not to freak you out, but they can be inhaled or even absorbed through the skin.
 There are also a number of allergens in the home, specifically the bedroom which has been deemed “the most allergen prone room in-home” by WebMD because of the presence of dust mites in mattresses.
 Gross, we know.

 Yes, it’s true.
 Plants can help you breathe and sleep better.
 Actually, the reason plants improve sleep quality is because of their ability to replenish oxygen.
 If you are struggling from sleep caused by a lumpy, old mattress or racing thoughts, adding some foliage to your bedroom might help assuage the problem.

 3. More Calm

 Additionally, studies have shown plants help reduce feelings of stress and anxiety.
 Yes, you heard us right.
 Walking into a home full of flora can help calm and relax you.
 This happens because the soil contains microbes dubbed “outdoorphins” which work as natural antidepressants.
 Pretty cool, right?